Elevation: 10,104 ft

 Date of Climb: July 1, 2019

-Badger Creek Road, [(C)(10) page 318] This road (signed) is located 23.3 miles N of Howe on the Little Lost River Highway (paved).
+Badger Creek Road [(C)(10) on Page 318].
+This [signed] road is located 23.3 miles N of Howe on the Little Lost River Highway (paved).
 Turn R/E onto Badger Creek Road.
 After crossing a cattle guard, make an immediate R/E turn BEFORE reaching a nearby gravel pit.
 At 4.5 miles, you reach the mouth of Badger Creek Canyon and a small grassy meadow and a parking/camping area.
 Park here (6,750 feet).
 The road is narrow and overgrown after this point.
 If you have the appropriate vehicle, you may be able to drive as far as a junction in a meadow at Bunting Canyon.